 \subsection{Medical Imaging}

-GAN inversion technique has recently been introduced to medical applications~\cite{yi2019generative}.
-GAN inversion techniques have recently been introduced to medical applications~\cite{yi2019generative}.
+GAN inversion techniques have been recently introduced to medical applications~\cite{yi2019generative}.
 These methods~\cite{fetty2020latent,ren2021medical} are used for data augmentation, where publicly available medical datasets are often outdated, limited, or inadequately annotated.
-Typically, these methods train the GAN models on domain-specific medical image datasets, \eg~Computed Tomography (CT) or Magnetic Resonance (MR), and use existing GAN inversion methods for inversion and manipulation.
-Fetty~\etal~\cite{fetty2020latent} present a method based on the StyleGAN model~\cite{abdal2019image2stylegan} in which CT or MR images with desired attributes can be synthesized by traversing points in the latent latent space (see Section 4.4) or style mixing.
-To synthesize controllable medical images, Ren~\etal~\cite{ren2021medical} use the domain-specific GAN model by Zhu~\etal~\cite{zhu2020indomain} to generate mammograms with desired shape and texture for psychophysical experiments.
-Overall, these methods based on GAN inversion achieve better interpretability and controllability in synthesizing medical images.
+Typically, these methods train the GAN models on domain-specific medical image datasets, \eg,~Computed Tomography (CT) or Magnetic Resonance (MR), and use existing GAN inversion methods for inversion and manipulation.
+Fetty~\etal~\cite{fetty2020latent} present a method based on the StyleGAN model~\cite{abdal2019image2stylegan} in which CT or MR images with desired attributes can be synthesized by traversing points in the latent space (see Section~\ref{sec:navigation}) or style mixing~\cite{karras2019style}.
+To synthesize medical images with desired attributes, Ren~\etal~\cite{ren2021medical} use the domain-specific GAN inversion technique~\cite{zhu2020indomain} to generate mammograms with desired shape and texture for psychophysical experiments.
+Overall, these methods based on GAN inversion achieve better interpretability and controllability in medical image synthesis.